Markkam2003/LiveProject/README.md

 Below are descriptions of the stories I worked on, along with code snippets.

 Create and style About Page:

-Here I created an About Page  using Html and styled it using css.
+Here I created an About Page  using Html, C# and styled it using css.

 ![Screenshot (38)](https://user-images.githubusercontent.com/93402961/174393145-1cea7da9-b843-477a-85a1-a7b8fd2afaf7.png)